Key takeaways

 Foxit eSign is a good fit for simple, PDF-driven signing workflows.

-However, if you need structured automation, predictable costs, or advanced templates, alternatives like FlowForma or Docupilot may offer better value.
+However, if you need structured automation, predictable costs, or advanced templates, alternatives like Docupilot may offer better value.

 3. What is the most transparent alternative to Foxit eSign?